ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 Obviously you can add a corresponding "volume down" node by using "- 0.05".

-I'm primarily using Node-RED for Automation, but similiar can be done with Home Assistant automations.
+I'm primarily using Node-RED for Automation, but similar can be done with Home Assistant automations.

 -------------------------